Joseph Robert Cunningham Jr.

 - Height 6' 1", Weight 190 lb.

 Originally a first baseman, Cunningham's big league career started with a bang.
-He homered once off of Art Fowler in his big league debut on June 30, 1954, and then hit two off of Warren Spahn the next day, July 1, to set the record for most home runs in a player's first two major league games (3).
-However, the following year, Musial was moved to first, and Cunningham played most of the next two seasons in the minors.
+He homered once off Art Fowler of the Cincinnati Redlegs in his big league debut on June 30, 1954, and then hit two off Warren Spahn of the Milwaukee Braves the next day, July 1st, to set the record for most home runs in a player's first two major league games (3).
+He also set a record with 9 RBIs in those two games, which held until broken by Francisco Arcia in 2018.
+However, the following year, 1955, Musial was moved to first base, and Cunningham played most of the next two seasons in the minors.

 Cunningham returned to the Cardinals in 1957, splitting time between first base and the outfield and hitting .318.
-After hitting .312 in part-time play the next year, he became the team's regular rightfielder in 1959, hitting .345 (second in the National League to Hank Aaron) and making the All-Star Team.
+After hitting .312 in part-time play in 1958, he became the team's regular rightfielder in 1959, hitting .345 (second in the National League to Hank Aaron) and making the All-Star Team.